 We have chosen to keep our Company focused on the State of Texas, one of the nation's largest, fastest-growing and most economically diverse states.
-With approximately 30.5 million residents as of December 31, 2022, Texas has more people than any other state except California.
-The population of Texas grew 16.94% from 2012-2022 according to the U.S. Census Bureau.
+With approximately 31.3 million residents as of December 31, 2023, Texas has more people than any other state except California.
+The population of Texas grew 18.17% from 2013-2023 according to the U.S. Census Bureau.
 Many of the communities in which we operate are also experiencing positive growth as shown below:

-Population Growth 2012-2022 by City and County
+Population Growth 2013-2023 by City and County

-Bridgeport and Wise County 24.0% Fort Worth and Tarrant County 14.5% Bryan/College Station and Brazos County 20.8% Granbury and Hood County 27.3% Cleburne and Johnson County 27.5% Stephenville and Erath County 11.4% Conroe and Montgomery County 40.1% Weatherford, Willow Park, Aledo and Parker County 38.8% Source: U. S. Census Bureau
+Bridgeport and Wise County 28.0% Fort Worth and Tarrant County 14.1% Bryan/College Station and Brazos County 19.9% Granbury and Hood County 28.2% Cleburne and Johnson County 31.3% Stephenville and Erath County 10.8% Conroe and Montgomery County 42.7% Weatherford, Willow Park, Aledo and Parker County 44.8% Source: U. S. Census Bureau

-These economies include dynamic centers of higher education, agriculture, wind energy and natural resources, retail, military, technology, healthcare, tourism, retirement living, manufacturing and distribution.
+These economies include dynamic centers of higher education, agriculture, wind energy and natural resources, retail, military, technology, healthcare, tourism, retirement living, manufacturing and distribution, lumber and fishing.